Cryptolibertarian-id/Mastering-Typescript/README.md

-Here is simplified array methods if we want to find single or multiple element on array of primitives by value.
+Here is simplified array methods if we want to find first and last element on array of primitives by value.

 <img src="assets/Array-Methods-Find.png" style="zoom:110%;" />